stepchowfun/paxos/README.md

 ```
 USAGE:
-    paxos [OPTIONS] --node <INDEX>
+    paxos --node <INDEX>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

 OPTIONS:
     -c, --config-file <PATH>
             Sets the path of the config file (default: config.yml)

     -d, --data-dir <PATH>
-            Sets the path of the directory in which to store persistent data
+            Sets the path of the directory in which to store persistent data (default: data)

-            (default: data)
+    -h, --help
+            Prints help information

     -i, --ip <ADDRESS>
             Sets the IP address to run on (if different from the configuration)